cpataltmetrik/Groot/pull_request_template.md

 - [ ] Do all the other cases ran fine locally?

 ## Architecture
-- [ ] Are you using a design pattern in your coding style?
+- [ ] Are resuable functions, classes insted of writting code again?
-- [ ] Are files and packages maintain proper naming conventions?
+- [ ] Do you have framework to maintain everything in place?
 - [ ] Relevant Parameters are configurable?

 ## Performance